Last updated: May 9, 2026

 How sect changes the reading

-Sect runs through the whole calculation.
-Two charts with identical aspects but opposite sect classifications can produce very different bonification and maltreatment scores.
-A few examples that show up constantly:
+Sect runs through the calculation because it changes the local weight assigned to Jupiter, Venus, Mars, and Saturn.
+Two charts with identical aspects but opposite sect classifications can produce different scores.
+A few examples:

 • Day chart, Jupiter trine Mercury.
-Jupiter is the sect benefic; the trine carries full bonifying weight on Mercury.
+Jupiter is the sect benefic, so the trine receives the stronger local bonification weight.

 • Night chart, same trine.
 Jupiter is now out of sect.
-The trine still helps, but with roughly two thirds the weight.
+The trine still counts, but with a lower local weight.

 • Day chart, Mars square Mercury.
 Mars is contrary to sect.
-The square counts as full maltreatment.
+The square receives the stronger local maltreatment weight.

 • Night chart, same square.
 Mars is the in-sect malefic.
-The square still costs Mercury something, but the damage is muted because Mars is doing what it's supposed to do.
+The square still counts, but with a lower local weight than it would have by day.

 What counteraction looks like in practice

 Mitigated maltreatment.
 Mars is squaring your Venus, but Jupiter is also trining her.
-Venus still has work to do, but the harshest reading is softened.
+Venus still has malefic testimony, but the benefic testimony is stronger in the local score.
 The calculator flags this as "mitigated maltreatment" when the bonification score outweighs the maltreatment score by more than ten points.

 Compromised bonification.
 Jupiter trines your Mercury, but Mars also squares it and Saturn besieges it.
-The bonification arrives partial.
-Effort and friction surround the gift.
+The benefic testimony is present, but the malefic testimony is stronger in the local score.
 The calculator flags this when maltreatment leads bonification by more than ten points.

 How to read your scorecard